joel-perry/joel-perry.github.io/_posts/2023-02-11-dynamictypesize-uiview.md

 ````

 ### Conclusion
-In UIKit, we would normally set a range of UIContentSizeCategory like this:
+In UIKit, we would normally set a range of UIContentSizeCategory like this.

 ````swift
 let view = UIView()